kylekwong/cs109-hot-hand/hot_hand.md

 The top 20 players are listed above.
 We fit our robust Hot Hand model to each and list the model parameters and performance.

-![20 Players Analysis](https://github.com/kylekwong/cs109-hot-hand/blob/master/website%20reports/player_coefficients.png?raw=true)

 **The Hot Hand effect varies for our top 20 players.** If we fit models for individual players, the Hot Hand effect varies in both magnitude and sign.
 There is about an equal distribution of negative and positive estimated coefficients which resonates with our finding that the streak metric is generally an estimated zero when the model is run on the whole dataset.
-These are visualized in graphical and tabular images below.
+These are visualized in the graph below.

+**Important Note**: As we evaluate the model on a large number of players, we have to keep in mind the issue of Multiple Comparisons.
+This idea says that as we're comparing p-values across a large number of independent samples, there is a high chance of at least one having a p-value < 0.05 due to probability distribution alone and not necessarily due to significance.
+We have to adjust what our p-value cutoff for significance is.
+In this case, multiple comparisons across 20 samples says our proper p-value will be 0.05/20 = 0.00256.

-Unfortunately, most of these estimates have p-values greater than .05 or .1 indicating that our estimates are not significant. <!-- Interestingly enough though is that the only player to have a significant estimate is Steph Curry (likely because he takes a large amount of shots).
+Unfortunately, most of our `previous_streak` coefficient estimates have p-values greater than .05 or .1 indicating that our estimates are not significant. <!-- Interestingly enough though is that the only player to have a significant estimate is Steph Curry (likely because he takes a large amount of shots).
 Steph's Hot Hand effect is estimated to be a negative coefficient though that implies as Steph makes an additional shot in a streak, his probability of making the next shot decreases by about 8% (which is pretty significant in magnitude).
 The player with the largest positive Hot Hand effect is Derrick Rose whose probability of making the next shot increases by about 5% for each additional shot he makes in a streak. --> We find nobody significant below the 0.00256 threshold.

-Furthermore, it is important to consider multiple hypothesis testing as we create separate models for each player.
-Because the player's estimates are likely independent, we can choose our cut off value of significance as `.05/20 = 0.00256`.
-This would imply that none of our estimates are significant.
+![20 Players Analysis](https://github.com/kylekwong/cs109-hot-hand/blob/master/website%20reports/player_coefficients.png?raw=true)

+These results show us that none of our estimates are significant.
+With these findings, we don't find any support for the Hot Hand theory among our Top 20 players, further indicating it is a fallacy.
 In the future, it may be useful to have data on players from multiple seasons and with additional observations, we may gain greater statistical precision.

 ### Testing Binary Heat
-In order to further test the Hot Hand theory, we decided to run our regression using binary-encoded variables for streak instead of the previous_streak variable.
+In order to further test the Hot Hand theory, we decided to run our regression using binary-encoded variables for streak instead of the `previous_streak` variable.
 We believed that this would examine the possibility that when a player is hot, it doesn't matter "how hot" he is (i.e. how long his streak is), but rather simply if he is hot or not.

 Three different binary variables were tested.
 "Hot 2" was an indicator of whether or not that player's previous streak was greater than or equal to 2.
 "Hot 3" was an indicator of whether or not the previous streak was greater than or equal to 3, and "Hot 4" was an indicator of whether or not the previous streak was greater than or equal to 4.